Tip #867: The Importance of Questions

 Simon Sinek has said: “The quality of a leader cannot be judged by the answers he gives, but by the questions he asks.”
 The questions we ask reflect how we think and how much we care.

 Think back to recent conversations.
-How often have you asked clarifying questions: “What makes you say/think/feel this?”
-“What more can you tell me?”
+How often did you ask clarifying questions: “What makes you say/think/feel this?”
+“Can you tell me more?”
 “Why do you feel that is a reasonable conclusion?”
 “What will happen if we don’t do this?”

 May your learning be sweet- and safe.